 Bamital, a type of malware that committed click fraud by redirecting search engine users to ads or pages with malware, was discovered by Microsoft in 2013.

-The botnet was estimated to be generating up to $1 million per year for its operators.
-Bing, Yahoo, and Google searchers were affected by the search-hijacking technique employed by Bamital.
+The botnet was estimated to generate up to $1 million per year for its operators.
+Bamital’s search-hijacking technique affected Bing, Yahoo, and Google searchers.

 Chameleon